omazhary/Presentations/PITCHME.md

 - Continuous software engineering is transforming the landscape.
 - There is high pressure to deliver quality code quickly.
-- Faster builds help developers deliver quickly, while maintaining quality:
+- Faster builds help developers deliver quickly, while maintaining quality.
-  - Most research focuses on test optimization.
-  - There might be other areas which could be optimized as well.
 - There is an over-abundance of project-related information.
-- Project health is important on multiple levels:
+- Project health is important on multiple levels.
-    - Ensuring swift incident resolution.
-    - Criteria for selection (anecdotal).